 The Big Question 19: Did Jesus Fulfil Prophecy?

-From the very start of Christianity, followers of Jesus have claimed that the coming and work of Jesus were a direct fulfillment of prophecy.
-The belief that Jesus fulfilled prophecy has been a bedrock between Christianity and Judaism.
+From the very start of Christianity, followers of Jesus have claimed that the coming and work of Jesus were a direct fulfilment of prophecy.

 The sort of prophecies that he dealt with were ones like Micah 5:2, which says that the Messiah would come from Bethlehem.